About Course #Q3561

 New Jersey PTs and PTAs - Approval #1808-94 (2/1/18 - 1/31/20)

 Alexandra L. Terrill, PhD, received her PhD in clinical psychology from Washington State University, with specialized training in clinical health psychology.
-She also completed a post-doctoral fellowship at the University of Washington in rehabilitation psychology.
+She also completed a postdoctoral fellowship at the University of Washington in rehabilitation psychology.
 During her fellowship, she was involved in research on aging with physical disabilities associated with chronic conditions.
-Dr. Terrill is currently a faculty member at the University of Utah, Division of Occupational Therapy.

 - Courses must be completed on or before the expiration date noted in the course description above.